Defect tolerance: fundamental limits and examples: Bounds for finite

 \begin{theorem} Fix $q=|\matx|$, $t$ and suppose $(\varepsilon,\rho)\in\matr_t$.
 Then there exists $\pi_t, \pi_{t+1},\ldots,\pi_{qt} \ge 0$ satisfying

 In other words the smallest achievable $\varepsilon$ for a given $\rho$ is lower bounded as

 \end{theorem} \begin{proof}

-Notice that every primary node clearly should have degree at least $t$.
-Let us define $\pi_j, j = t, t+ 1,...,qt -1$ to be the fraction of primary nodes of degree $j$.
+The key idea of this proof is to look at how the degree of primary nodes relates to whether a design can correct defects for all sequences of labelings.
+Let us define $\pi_j, j = t, t+ 1,...,qt -1$ to be the fraction of primary nodes with degree $j$.
+(Notice that every primary node clearly should have degree at least $t$.)
 Define $\pi_{qt}$ to be the fraction of primary nodes of degree $qt$ or larger.
 The fact that this satisfies~\eqref{eq:cov0}-\eqref{eq:cov1} is obvious.
 We only need to show~\eqref{eq:cov2}.

 To that end, for each labeling $r^m \in \matx^m$ of redundant nodes let $\matg_t(r^m)$ be the set of primary node labelings for which conditions of Definition~\ref{def:main} are satisfied (we say that $r^m$ covers $\matg_t(r^m)$ of the labelings).
-It is clear that the design is $t$-defect correcting if and only if
+The design is $t$-defect correcting if and only if every possible labeling is covered by some $r^m$.
+We can count the number of primary node labelings covered by some $r^m$ and make sure this is equivalent to all possible primary node labelings.
+Thus, a design is $t$-defect correcting if and only if

 We are aiming to apply the union bound to the right-hand side to get inequality~\eqref{eq:cov2}.
 Before doing so we make the following observation.